 Let’s examine how this happens and how to avoid it.

-When using complex multijoint and multiplane exercises to accomplish all three goals, you first have to make sure your clients have the coordination level needed to control those movements.
-If they can only control three joints at once and you do a plank rotation that involves five main joints, bad things happen.
-You’ll see that they can’t synchronize their spine with their pelvis (typically upon takeoff and landing from the rotation).
+When using complex multijoint and multiplane exercises to accomplish all three goals, you first have to ensure your clients have the coordination level needed to control those movements.
+Bad things happen if they can only hold three joints at once and you do a plank rotation that involves five main joints.
+You’ll see they can’t synchronize their spine with their pelvis (typically upon takeoff and landing from the rotation).

-As a result, their spine, which is subjected to 800+ pounds of pressure in a forward plank according to studies by Stuart McGill, is now twisting and compressing the discs and facet joints.
-And with every set and every rep, this adverse movement pattern is reinforced and embedded as a habit, which has a direct, long-term impact on their spinal health.
-Similar consequences occur with any exercise where the pattern of movement is not ideal and not in a planned sequence.
+As a result, their spine, subjected to 800+ pounds of pressure in a forward plank, is now twisting and compressing the discs and facet joints.
+And with every set and every rep, this negative movement pattern is reinforced and embedded as a habit, which has a direct, long-term impact on their spinal health.
+Similar consequences occur with any exercise where the way of movement is not ideal and not in a planned sequence.

 How can you avoid potential long-term damage to your clients’ joints?